Peach Palm Facts

 Peach Palm Distribution, Habitat, and Ecology

-The Peach Palm evolved as native to a broad swathe of the world.
-It grows naturally in small areas of the globe.
+The Peach Palm evolved as native to a fairly broad swathe of the world.
+It grows naturally in scattered areas of the globe.
 Precisely, this zone of habitation consists of the tropical forest of portions of Central and South America.
 It’s also populous in the Amazon Rainforest.

 This work of Nature also has specific needs for its habitat.
 The species thrives in areas of excellent drainage, with plenty of rainfall.
 Though the tree prefers lower altitudes, it also appears at altitudes of as much as 5,905 ft (1,800 m) in the Cauca region of Colombia.

 To the best of the knowledge of researchers, pollination seems to be accomplished via a wide variety of insects.
-Further, local beetle species appear to serve as the primary pollinators of the Peach Palm.
+Local beetle species, furthermore, appear to serve as the primary pollinators of the Peach Palm.
 This fact alone sets it apart from related species.